SOLAS-TTRPG/SOLAS/Player Handbook/Player Handbook.md

 # Introduction
 Welcome to SOLAS!
-It's a rules system for running tabletop role-playing games (TTRPGs) that anybody can pick up and play.
-TTRPGs are about getting together with others and letting a story play out, with players controlling characters of their own creation.
+It's a rules system for running role-playing adventure games that anybody can pick up and play.
+RPGs are about getting together with others and letting a story play out, with players controlling characters of their own creation.

-To play, you'll need more than two people (one of whom is the Game Master, referred to as the GM), a way to take notes, and at least one standard six-sided die.
-Other materials are nice to have (like a few more d6s, some way to take notes), but are certainly not needed.
+To play, you'll need more than two people (one of whom is the Game Master, referred to as the GM), a way to take notes ([check out the official SOLAS Character Sheet!](/Character%20Sheet/SOLAS%20Character%20Sheet.pdf)), and at least one standard six-sided die.
+Other materials are nice to have (like more six-sided dice, tokens to keep track of points), but are certainly not needed.

-## Rolling
-A die roll is when someone rolls at least one standard six-sided die to determine an outcome.
-A roll of four or higher is a success (a six is worth two successes), meaning a three or lower is a failure.
-The “result” of a roll is how many total successes there are.
-In these rules, rolls are indicated in these rules by an **R**, followed by a number such as R1, R4, etc. The **R** indicates a roll, and the number after it is the number of dice that you are rolling.

-Sometimes a roll is specified as “advantaged” which means dice rolls succeed on a 3 or higher.
-Another variant is “disadvantaged” which means dice rolls succeed on a 5 or higher.
-Rolling a 6 is always considered to be 2 successes.
-Advantages and disadvantages don't stack, you can only be "advantaged" or "disadvantaged" and any amount of each cancels out.

-Rolls can be used to determine damage, healing, or checks of your abilities.
-The weapon, spell, or GM will describe what you are trying to accomplish and what attribute you will be using.

-## Checks
-A check is when you rely on a particular skill to determine an outcome.
-If your GM calls for a Dexterity Check (perhaps you've activated a trap!), you would roll a number of dice equal to your dexterity score, and count your successes.
-If you meet or exceed the difficulty of the check, you succeed!

-Checks can also be **contested**.
-This is where a character attempts a roll against someone else's score.
-If the character gets more successes that the score they're against, they succeed!
-These checks will be written as **Attribute Check vs Attribute**

-## Damage Types
-SOLAS contains many different damage types for different weapons and spells.
-This list can be expanded upon for your needs, but the standard categories as follows:

-- **Physical**: Bludgeoning, Piercing, Slashing
-- **Elemental**: Acid, Poison, Fire, Cold, Lightning
-- **Celestial**: Radiant, Necrotic, Force, Psychic

-## Point Pools
-These are points you can save up to spend attacking, moving, or doing spells.
-When combat ends, these are returned to their maximum.

-**Focus** is your mental concentration at any given moment.
-These points are used up when you use spells and certain abilities, and **one is given back at the start of each turn**.

-**Stamina** is your physical ableness at any given moment.
-These points are used up when you move or attack, and **two are given back at the start of each turn**.
-Every character has a max of 3 stamina points.

-## Primary Attributes
+## Your Abilities
-Characters in the game have different attributes to describe their general skills.
+Every character has four different abilities that are used to interact with the world, rolling checks to determine results of using a particular ability.
 The number associated with each attribute is its relative effectiveness, one being the minimum possible.
 The categories are as follows:

 ### Strength
 *Natural athleticism, physical power*